MicrosoftDocs/win32/desktop-src/SecMgmt/managing-policy-information.md

 ---
-Description: 'The LSA provides functions that administrators can use to query and set global policy information for the local computer and the domain.' ms.assetid: 'bbe27d16-0a6b-435a-ae80-5e983047b511'
+Description: The LSA provides functions that administrators can use to query and set global policy information for the local computer and the domain. ms.assetid: bbe27d16-0a6b-435a-ae80-5e983047b511
-title: Managing Policy Information
+title: Managing Policy Information ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Managing Policy Information